LimeKMS/Bankers-Algorithm/README.md

 # Bankers-Algorithm
-Program that completes the bankers algorithm and calculate safe states with sequences.
+A program that completes the banker's algorithm and calculates safe states with sequences.

+Internal files: main.py (main program)

+External files: input.txt (Input of Allocation, Max, and Available States), README.md (documentation/instruction)

+To run this program, enter the following command while input.txt and main.py are in the current directory:

+python main.py